ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 Tensor programs are C programs with special embedded tensor syntax extensions.
 Tensor extensions are lines that begin with character '>'.

-ztachip special compiler replaces these special extensions with appropriate tensor instruction binary that are then being pushed to tensor processor's instruction queue.
+ztachip special compiler replaces these special extensions with appropriate tensor instruction binaries that are then pushed to tensor processor's instruction queue.

 There can be up to 2 hardware-based threads running in the tensor core.
 We call these t-threads.